SimpleITK/SimpleITK/docs/source/faq.rst

 The :ref:`Generic Python Wheels <installation-generic-python>` frequently seem to work with the Enthought Canopy Python distribution.
-However, it is recommended that you compile SimpleITK explicitly against this Python distribution to ensure compatibility.
+However, we recommend compiling SimpleITK explicitly against this Python distribution to ensure compatibility.

 Tcl